Brazil Senate report urges charging Bolsonaro over pandemic

 Anger over the president's response prompted creation of the Senate committee in April, which has investigated allegations that Bolsonaro's management of the pandemic caused many of Brazil's more than 600,000 deaths from the disease.

-Sen. Renan Calheiros, who drafted the report, was scheduled to present its final version Wednesday to the 11-person committee.
-An earlier draft had nearly 1,200 pages.
+Calheiros, who the committee formally designated to write the report, was to read a summary later Wednesday to the 11-person committee.

 The document has to be approved by the committee before being sent to the office of the prosecutor-general, who would decide whether to carry forward the investigation and eventually pursue charges.
 In Brazil, members of congressional committees can investigate, but don't have the power to indict.